Facility Management | Developing an Infrastructure Resiliency Model

 Identify and Categorize Risk

 D’Angelo explained that it’s critical to gather a team of risk stakeholders before setting out to identify risks.
-For facilities teams in higher education, this means including emergency services, senior administrators, and campus and student life in the risk identification process.
+For facilities teams in higher education, this means including facility emergency services, senior administrators, and campus and student life in the risk identification process.

 “The more stakeholders you have, the more out-of-the-box thinking you’ll get identifying risks,” D’Angelo said.